denten-books/plain-text/3-projection.md

 ## Motion Blur

-At this pint it appears that the whole matter rests on arbitrary and contingent.
+At this point it appears that the whole matter rests on arbitrary and contingent.
 Neither nor.
 Let us consider another case study, that will help.

 Televisions sold at the turn of 2010 started shipping with a feature called